peterhinch/micropython-async/v3/docs/TUTORIAL.md

 another task has yielded control.
-Consider a system with a number of concurrent tasks, where the longest any task blocks before yielding to the scheduler is `N`ms. In such a system, even with an ideal scheduler, the worst-case latency between a hardware event occurring and its handling task beingnscheduled is `N`ms, assuming that the mechanism for detecting the event adds no latency of its own.
+Consider a system with a number of concurrent tasks, where the longest any task blocks before yielding to the scheduler is `N`ms. In such a system, even with an ideal scheduler, the worst-case latency between a hardware event occurring and its handling task being scheduled is `N`ms, assuming that the mechanism for detecting the event adds no latency of its own.